 - Take the new cable and squirt some lube down one end until a little bit drips out the other end.
 A small bottle of all purpose lubricant should be part of your on board tool kit.

 - String the new cable through the same path as the old cable.
-HACK: Don’t remove the old cable until you’re ready to install the new one.
+HACK: Don’t remove the old cable until you’re ready to install the new cable.
 String it through as you slide the old one out.

 - Attach the cable to the clutch lever first and secure it to the perch adjuster, leaving the cable loose.